Police chase crash causing death

-If you share a car among the family, it might seem like the easiest thing to let your teenager take your keys to meet their friends at the mall.
+When a car is being shared within the family, it might seem easy and convenient to allow your teenager to take your keys to meet their friends at the mall.

 Let’s look at an example.

 Say that Tom loans his car to his sister, Sara.
-Sara then drives that car into Rose’s car, resulting in minor injury and property damage.
+Sara is then involved in a car accident where she is at fault.
+Who is liable?

-In that case, Tom is liable for the damage Sara caused.
+In that case, Tom is also liable for the damage Sara caused.
 Why?
-It’s simple: it’s his car, and Sara was driving it with his permission.
+It’s simple: Tom owns the vehicle and gave permission to Sara to drive his car.

 It states that the owner of a motor vehicle is liable for injury caused by negligent operation of that vehicle, though they are only liable if their vehicle is being used with their express or implied consent or knowledge.